-Representatives of the timber industry have accused the Government of reneging on its pledge to make all homes zero carbon by 2016.
+Timber industry representatives have accused the government of breaking its promise to make all homes zero carbon by 2016.

-Reforms to the Infrastructure Bill, which relax zero carbon standards, could put back the low carbon homes agenda by 10 years, according to the UK Timber Industry Associations’ Accord.
-This is coalition of trade bodies representing the supply chain of the forestry and timber industries.
+According to the UK Timber Industry Associations’ Accord, changes to the Infrastructure Bill that relax zero carbon standards could push back the low carbon homes agenda by ten years.
+This is a coalition of trade associations representing the forestry and timber industries’ supply chains.

-The Accord has written has written to building regulations minister Stephen Williams MP, urgently asking for embodied carbon to be reinstated into the zero carbon standard for new homes.
+The Accord has written to building regulations minister Stephen Williams MP, urging him to reinstate embodied carbon in the zero carbon standard for new homes.

-Embodied carbon – the energy that goes into making building materials – accounts for between 30% and 50% of the carbon impact of a typical new building through its lifetime.
-Discounting this could have huge implications for the UK’s carbon footprint.
+Embodied carbon – the energy used to make building materials – accounts for between 30 and 50 percent of a typical new building’s carbon footprint over its lifetime.
+Neglecting this could have serious consequences for the UK’s carbon footprint.

-Iain McIlwee, chief executive of the British Woodworking Federation (BWF) said: “The proposed regulations are a throwback to the days when people assumed, wrongly, that more energy is consumed in running buildings than in constructing them.
-We now know that reducing embodied energy in construction plays a huge part in decarbonisation.
-This move to allow developers and housebuilders to ignore the true impact of future new homes on our carbon emissions leaves a damaging void for the best energy-saving building materials such as timber and takes us back to an age of single issue green-washing.
+The British Woodworking Federation’s (BWF) chief executive, Iain McIlwee, stated: “The proposed regulations are a throwback to the days when people incorrectly assumed that buildings consumed more energy than they were built with.
+We now understand that reducing embodied energy in construction plays a significant role in decarbonization.
+This decision to allow developers and homebuilders to ignore the true impact of future new homes on our carbon emissions creates a harmful void for the best energy-saving building materials, such as timber, and returns us to an era of single-issue green-washing.

-“We need to recognise and nurture this opportunity now or we risk falling behind our European competitors.
-In Germany it is a matter of course to account for carbon in construction, in the Netherlands, it is a now a matter of law and in France it will be law next year.
-Our Government seem to be waiting for Europe to drive change, and in the meantime we will lose out on the supply chain and business growth opportunities and the carbon reduction achievements that are right there now for the taking.
+“We must recognise and capitalise on this opportunity now, or risk falling behind our European competitors.
+Carbon accounting is standard practise in Germany; it is now required by law in the Netherlands, and it will be required by law in France next year.
+Our government appears to be waiting for Europe to drive change, and in the meantime, we will miss out on supply chain and business growth opportunities, as well as carbon reduction achievements, that are right now available for the taking.

-“Responsibly sourced timber is the most natural, renewable and environmentally sustainable building material.
-The benefits are impressive and unique.
-So this is something we need to ensure Government understands and that the Allowable Solutions framework embraces embodied carbon within the definition of zero carbon homes.”
+“Timber that has been responsibly sourced is the most natural, renewable, and environmentally sustainable building material.
+The advantages are impressive and one-of-a-kind.
+As a result, we must ensure that the government understands this issue and that the Allowable Solutions framework incorporates embodied carbon into the definition of zero-carbon homes.”

-David Hopkins, head of external affairs, Wood for Good, added: “With [this] announcement the Coalition has, in essence, abandoned its pledge to make all new homes ‘zero carbon’ by 2016.
-Housing and the built environment is one of the major sources of greenhouse gases, yet ministers have repeatedly watered down goals to reduce emissions, abandoning sustainability principles in the belief that it will encourage more construction.
+“With [this] announcement, the Coalition has, in essence, abandoned its pledge to make all new homes ‘zero carbon’ by 2016.”
+David Hopkins, head of external affairs at Wood for Good, added.
+Housing and the built environment are major contributors to greenhouse gas emissions, but ministers have repeatedly watered down emission reduction targets, abandoning sustainability principles in the hope of encouraging more construction.

-“In doing so, they fail to future-proof households against energy price rises, fail to reduce emissions from manufacturing of building products’ supply chains, and fail to build the homes that will stand the test of time.
-Sacrificing environmental sustainability in the belief that it will encourage a new wave of construction is hugely short-sighted and flies in the face of what of peers are doing in other countries across Europe.
+“By doing so, they fail to future-proof households against rising energy prices, fail to reduce emissions from building product manufacturing supply chains, and fail to build homes that will stand the test of time.”
+Sacrificing environmental sustainability in the hope of spurring a new wave of construction is extremely short-sighted and contradicts what peers in other European countries are doing.

-“Low carbon can be achieved at low cost and high speed.”
+“Low carbon can be achieved at a low cost and at a rapid pace.”